Select Page

 A Quick Note Before You Change Anything

-Before tweaking your supplement routine, it’s worth a conversation with your GP, particularly if you have an existing health condition, take any medication, or are pregnant or breastfeeding.
+Before tweaking your supplement routine, it is worth a conversation with your GP, particularly if you have an existing health condition, take any medication, or are pregnant or breastfeeding.
 Vitamin D testing is available on the NHS for certain risk groups, and knowing your actual levels is always more useful than guessing.
 Your GP can advise on appropriate doses for your specific circumstances, which will always trump a general article on the internet, including this one.

 Key Takeaways